bullette007/bullette007.github.io/book/_sources/intro.md

-# Computational Imaging - Course Notes for Winter Term 2023 / 2024
+# Computational Imaging - Course Notes

 Here are the course notes for the currently running lecture **Computational Imaging** taught at Karlsruhe Institute of Technology (see https://computational-imaging.de).